-In summary, we have analyzed the prospects for using a feedback loop to realize the condensation of phonon or vibration energy in multimode mechanical systems.
-We have shown the proposed feedback decreases the effective damping rate of the lowest mode while increases the effective damping rate of other modes, which gives rise to the amplification of the lowest mode and the damping of all the other modes.
-For the phonon statistics and coherence of the lowest mode, the ring shape in the phase portrait, super-Poissonian phonon distribution and longer coherence time reveal intriguing similarities between the feedback-induced state and phonon laser.
-These features suggest the nonlinear feedback loop could be used in sensitive sensing and the design of novel monochromatic phonon laser where no two-level gain mediums are needed.
+In summary, we have analyzed the prospects for using a nonlinear feedback loop to realize the condensation of phonon or vibration energy in multimode mechanical systems.
+We have shown that the proposed feedback decreases the effective damping rate of the fundamental mode while increasing the effective damping rate of other modes, resulting in the amplification of the fundamental mode and the damping of all others.
+For the statistical properties and coherence of the fundamental mode, the ring-shaped phase space distribution and significantly narrowed linewidth reveal intriguing similarities between the feedback-induced state and a phonon laser.
+We note that squeezed states in mechanical resonators have been investigated for decades, for instance, in the early theoretical work by Hu and Nori \cite{hu1996squeezed}.
+Distinct from these single-mode studies, our work demonstrates that amplitude squeezing can be realized in a multimode system via nonlinear feedback.
+The key advantages of our scheme include the simultaneous damping of all higher-order modes, ensuring that the energy is effectively concentrated into the coherent fundamental mode, and the elimination of the need for intrinsic nonlinearities.
+These features suggest that the nonlinear feedback loop could be used for sensitive sensing and for the design of novel monochromatic phonon lasers that do not require two-level gain media.

-While we have used the continuum elasticity theory to model the mechanical resonator, the proposed feedback loop is applicable to general mechanical systems with incommensurable modes.
-The potential systems include nanoelectromechanical systems (NEMS), levitated nanoparticles in the optical tweezers, collective motions of cold atoms or ions in potential traps, etc. Further development from current model could replace the harmonic oscillators with more realistic nonlinear oscillators or self-sustained oscillators (e.g., Van der Pol oscillator).
+While we have used continuum elasticity theory to model the normal modes of the mechanical resonator, the proposed feedback loop is applicable to general mechanical systems with incommensurate frequencies.
+Potential platforms include nanoelectromechanical systems (NEMS), levitated nanoparticles in optical tweezers, collective motions of cold atoms or ions in potential traps, and photonic crystals.
+Further development of the current model could replace the harmonic oscillators with more realistic nonlinear oscillators or self-sustained oscillators (e.g., the Van der Pol oscillator).
 There are many interesting phenomena in coupled self-sustained oscillators, such as synchronization \cite{pikovsky2003synchronization} and mode competition \cite{jonsson2008self,kemiktarak2014mode,zhang2018mode}.
-Our proposed feedback would be used in the control of these phenomena.
+Our proposed feedback could be used to control these phenomena.